AyoubArdem/AI_Accelerator/README.md

 ---

-**AI Accelerator** is more than a project; it's a **production-grade AI platform blueprint**.
+**AI Accelerator** is a practical, production-oriented platform blueprint for AI operations.

-> Our goal is to make AI deployment, monitoring, and governance structured, secure, and scalable from experimentation to real-world impact.
+Its goal is to make AI deployment, monitoring, and governance structured, secure, and scalable from experimentation to real-world delivery.

- **Let's build the future of AI infrastructure together!**